oneworq/js-technical-assignment/README.md

 Your solution should be available (and accessible) on a git repository as well as hosted on a service provider of choice (Github pages will probably suffice for the frontend challenges).

-Send your submission within 72 hours to tech@mylaw.ng.
+Send your submission within 72 hours to info@mylaw.ng.